akshatsaxena74/ASL/README.md

 # ASL Fingerspelling Recognition

-This repository contains a project aimed at recognizing the fingerspelled letters of American Sign Language (ASL) from images or video frames.
+This repository contains a project to recognise the fingerspelled letters of American Sign Language (ASL) from images or video frames.
 By training a machine learning model on labeled images of each letter, users can predict the corresponding English alphabet character.

 ---